k3be/HD44780/Readme.md

 This program shows small text lines on LCD displays with the HD44780 chip.
 Currently the 2 lines a 16 character display is supported.
-The neccessary hardware is listed below:
+The neccessary hardware for testing is listed below:

 * LCD1602A
 * a breadboard
-* jumper male/female
+* jumper wires male/female
-* Klemmbrücken
+* a jumper kit
 * a 3.3 k resistor
 * a 560 ohm resistor

+Thanks for explaining the wiring to Matt Hawkins (http://www.raspberrypi-spy.co.uk).

-The program is written in C and uses the bcm2835 lib from Mike ....
+The program is written in C and uses the bcm2835 lib from Mike McCauley at http://www.airspayce.com/mikem/bcm2835/

 * bcm2835 lib

-So get a copy
+So get a copy and compile the lib: